joegrip/MapGame/README.md

 Horse: Fast and devastating to ranged

-TODO:
+Features:
 	Select Unit see window at side
-	Each team has a certain amount of moves per turn
+	Each unit can only attack once per turn

+Balance:
+	Cannons have more range
+	Add defense stat
+	Maybe flanking manu
+	General Unit

 Idea: Ranged wins games.
 Melee and Horse are there to attack and defend ranged